aimms/how-to/C_Language/How to model categorization of objects.rst

 ..
 Another method to model category mapping is to use a binary parameter indexed over the orders and sizes.
 A binary parameter is a regular `parameter` with range set as binary, meaning that only the values 0 or 1 are allowed.
 ..
 Should I write this part too ?

 ..
 To know more about the usage of element parameters, read ......
 Will update this article when the article about element parameter usage is completed.

+..
 Just a dummy edit.
 I do not want to publish this.

+.. one more just for the sake of it.

 .. include:: ../includes/form.def